IsTheKris/isthekris.github.io/docs/about.markdown

 Outside of tech, I love long walks, home cooked food, and reading about science, history, and philosophy.
 I believe in continuous learning and doing meaningful work that makes life simpler and more open.

-The reason I started the blog is to help myself learn better as writing helps understand things more deeply and remember them longer.
-I also hope that others who are learning data science may find these posts useful:)

 <p><a href="/resume.pdf" download>Download My Resume</a></p>

 <figure class="quote">
   <blockquote>